 Continuous Stirred Tank Bioreactor

-- The continuous stirred-tank bioreactor consists of a vessel, pipes, valves, pumps, agitator, shaft, impeller and a motor.
+- The continuous stirred-tank bioreactor consists of a vessel, pipes, valves, pumps, agitator, shaft, impeller, and motor.

 - Sparger is mostly used to add air to the culture medium under pressure and the impellers serve as a gas distributor throughout the fermentor and also break down the larger bubbles for a uniform distribution.